Fluid dynamics as intersection problem: Introduction

 \subsubsection{Acknowledgments}

-We thank A.~Abanov, A. Cappelli, Ya.~Eliashberg, M.~Kontsevich and D.~Sullivan for interesting discussions.
+We thank A.~Abanov, A. Cappelli, Ya.~Eliashberg, D.~Freed, M.~Kontsevich, R.~Suszek and D.~Sullivan for interesting discussions.
 Research of NN was supported by NSF PHY Award 2310279 and by the Simons Collaboration ``Probabilistic Paths to QFT''.
 The work of PW was supported by the NSF under Grant NSF DMR-1949963.

-NN thanks Institut Mittag-Leffler (Stockholm), Uppsala University, IHES, and especially ICTS-TIFR (Bengaluru) for their hospitality during the preparation of the manuscript.
+NN thanks Institut Mittag-Leffler (Stockholm), Uppsala University, IHES, University of Warsaw, and especially ICTS-TIFR (Bengaluru) for their hospitality during the preparation of the manuscript.
 The results of this work were first presented at the IML program ``Cohomological Methods in QFT'' (January 2025, Stockholm), MaximFest (January 2025, University of Miami), CRC1624 opening conference (April 2025, University of Hamburg), and Nag Memorial Lectures at IMSc and CMI (November 2025, Chennai).
 P. W. gratefully acknowledges the hospitality of the Institute for Advanced Studies at Tel-Aviv University where part of this work was reported.